hihihippp/pelican-blog/content/pages/resources.md

 Title: Resources

 This is just a list of resources that I have either used in the past or looking into using in the future.
+It mainly serves as a bookmark page for myself, but maybe some others will find it helpful.

 ## Books